Being lonely seems to carry a stigma, yet most people feel lonely at times.

 Loneliness is not necessarily about poor social skills.
 When you are lonely, it may be overwhelming to think about venturing out to be with people even though you may have good social skills.
 Loneliness can lead to depression and a wish to isolate.

 There is no one idea or one path to move from loneliness to contentment, but there are general ideas that seem to work.
-A first step seems to be acceptance without judgment.
+The first step seems to be acceptance without judgment.